Excellency: Brazil

-In 1991, the Brazilian Presidential Office issued a composition manual to establish the appropriate usage of the Portuguese language for all government agencies.
-The manual states that the title of Excelência (Excellency) is the proper form used to address the president and vice president, all members of parliament and judges, among other officials.
+In 1991, the Office of the President issued a composition manual to establish the appropriate usage of the Portuguese language for all government agencies.
+The manual states that the title of Excelência (Excellency) is the proper form used to address the President and Vice President of the Republic, all members of congress and judges, among other officials.

+The form of address to be used in communications directed to the heads of the branches of government is The Most Excellent Mister/Madam (Excelentíssimo Senhor/Excelentíssima Senhora), followed by the respective title: The Most Excellent Mister President of the Republic (executive), The Most Excellent Mister President of the Board of the National Congress (legislative), and The Most Excellent Mister President of the Federal Supreme Court (judiciary).

+Article 3 of Federal Law No. 12.830/2013, regulating criminal investigations conducted by police chiefs stipulates that the position of police chief is reserved for holders of a law degree and that they are entitled to the same formal mode of address (Your Excellency) accorded to magistrates, members of the Public Defender's Office and the Public Ministry, and lawyers.

 Cambodia

 In the Kingdom of Cambodia, deputy prime ministers, senior ministers, members of the Council of Ministers, secretary of state, and members of Parliament are referred to as "His/Her Excellency" (ឯកឧត្ដម, Êk Ŏtdâm/លោកជំទាវ, Loŭk Chumtéav).

 Commonwealth of Nations

 Within the Commonwealth of Nations, the following officials usually use the style His or Her Excellency: